pydio/pydio-doc-admin-guide/2_running_cells_in_production/8_cluster_setup/6_cluster_example_k8s.md

-This section shows how to run Cells in a multi-node setup using inside Kubernetes.
+This page gives detailed information on how to run Cells in a multi-node setup using inside Kubernetes.

 ## What is Kubernetes ?